skx/tunneller/README.md

 ## How it works

 When a client is launched it creates a web-socket connection to the default remote end-point, `tunneller.steve.fi` in this case, and keeps that connection alive.
-A name is also sent.
+A name is also sent for that connection.

 Next, when a request comes in for `foo.tunneller.steve.fi` the server can look for an open web-socket connection with the name `foo`, and route the request through it: